damianhakert/damianhakert.github.io/source/posts/2016-04-17-getting-started-with-gitlab-and-digitalocean.html.md

 nginx['redirect_http_to_https'] = true
 ```

+GitLab uses its own bundled NGINX web server.
+You can find more information like using your own external web server, changing the ports NGINX listens to, etc., in the [official documentation](http://doc.gitlab.com/omnibus/settings/nginx.html).

-While we're in this file, we can adjust the email settings that GitLab will use in the "From:" field in automated emails, and the email published for support contact, respectively:
+While we're in this file, we can adjust the email settings that GitLab will use in the "From:" field in automated emails, and the email display name, respectively:

 ```
 gitlab_rails['gitlab_email_from'] = "gitlab@your_domain.com"
-gitlab_rails['gitlab_support_email'] = "your_email@your_domain.com"
+gitlab_rails['gitlab_email_display_name'] = 'Example'
 ```

 The GitLab One-Click application is configured to use a local postfix server for sending emails.
+If you wish to use it with GitLab you will have to first set it up correctly.
+Follow the "[How To Install and Configure Postfix as a Send-Only SMTP Server on Ubuntu 14.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-postfix-as-a-send-only-smtp-server-on-ubuntu-14-04)" tutorial for more information.
 For a production site, you will likely want to use an external service such as Mandrill or SendGrid.
-If so, you can [configure SMTP settings](http://doc.gitlab.com/omnibus/settings/smtp.html) here as well.
+If so, you can [configure the SMTP settings](http://doc.gitlab.com/omnibus/settings/smtp.html) here as well.

 After saving and closing the file, we just need to reconfigure the service: